sshushliapin/Sitecore.FakeDb/README.md

 ```
 ### How do I create a template with Standard Values

-Standard Values is technically a direct child item of a template item that is created based on this template and by convention is namd *__Standard Values*:
+Standard Values is technically a direct child item of a template item that is created based on this template and by convention is named *__Standard Values*:

 ``` csharp
 [Fact]